CGCookie/blender-addon-updater/README.md

 # Step-by-step as-is integration with existing addons

 *These steps are for the configuration that provides notifications of new releases and allows one-click installation*

+*These steps are also represented more thoroughly in [this text tutorial](http://theduckcow.com/2016/addon-updater-tutorial/)*

 1) Copy the Python Module (addon_updater.py) and the Operator File (addon_updater_ops.py) to the root folder of the existing addon folder